Issue Brief

 Black women deserve to have safe and healthy pregnancies and childbirth.
 To meaningfully improve Black maternal health outcomes, we need systemic change that starts with the health care system, improves access to care and makes the places Black women live and work healthier, more fair and more responsive to their needs.
 Only when we do that will Black women be able to achieve their optimal health and well-being throughout their lifespan, including if they choose to become parents.

 The above is the 2018 archived version of our Black Women’s Maternal Health issue brief.
-To see the latest version released November 2023, click here.
+Read the latest version released in November 2023.